What you need to know

 - Conduct research, read journals, and attend conferences to keep up with advances in podiatric medicine and surgery

 - Compassion.
 Since podiatrists provide care for patients who may be in pain, they must treat patients with compassion and understanding.

 - Critical-thinking skills.
 Podiatrists must have a sharp, analytical mind to correctly diagnose a patient and determine the best course of treatment.

 - Detail oriented.
 To provide safe, effective healthcare, a podiatrist should be detail oriented.
 For example, a podiatrist must pay attention to a patient’s medical history as well as current conditions when diagnosing a problem.

 - Interpersonal skills.
 Because podiatrists spend much of their time interacting with patients, they should listen well and communicate effectively.
 For example, they should be able to tell a patient who is slated to undergo surgery what to expect and calm his or her fears.

-Employment of podiatrists is projected to grow 2 percent from 2020 to 2030, slower than the average for all occupations.
+Overall employment of podiatrists is projected to show little or no change from 2022 to 2032 according to the U.S. Bureau of Labor Statistics.
+This is slower than the average growth rate for all occupations.

 Continued growth in the demand for medical and surgical care of the foot and ankle will stem from the aging population.
 Podiatrists will also be needed to treat patients with foot and ankle conditions caused by chronic conditions, such as diabetes and obesity.